Georg von Peuerbach: Biography

 During his time at University of Vienna, Georg received a master of philosophy in 1446 and a second master's degree in 1448, studying mathematics under the guidelines of Johann von Gmünden.
 His curriculum was composed primarily of humanities courses, as was usual at the time.
 His knowledge of astronomy derived from independent study, possibly from studying under followers of John von Gmünden.
 During his enrollment, there were no professors of astronomy at the University of Vienna.
 However, under his tutelage astronomic studies emerged at the University of Vienna throughout the 15th and 16th centuries.

 Peuerbach observed the occultation of Jupiter by the Moon in 1451, signifying the beginning of his personal astronomy career.
-After this point Peuerbach essentially devoted his life to astronomy, he developed tools and theories, and collaborated with his pupil Regiomontanus (Johannes Müller von Königsberg) to make astrology more digestible to common people.
+After this point Peuerbach essentially devoted his life to astronomy, developing tools and theories, and collaborating with his pupil Regiomontanus (Johannes Müller von Königsberg) to make astrology more digestible to common people.
 Majority of Georg's astrological discoveries were made in the last ten years of his life.

 Georg Peuerbach traveled through central and southern Europe, most notably in Italy, giving lectures on astronomy.
 His lectures led to offers of professorships at several universities, including those at Bologna and Padua.
 During this time he also met Italian astronomer Giovanni Bianchini of Ferrara, perhaps the leading astronomer at the time, and the Cardinal Nicholas of Cusa.
 He returned to the University of Vienna in 1453, earned his Masters of Arts, and began lecturing on Latin poetry.
 He is often credited as a leader in reviving classical Greek and Roman literature in arts and sciences.